On this page:

 Corporate

-Corporate staff are responsible for supporting schools through the regular review of the department’s Water – Private Drinking Water Policy and assisting schools to meet mandatory requirements for the management of private drinking water supplies.
+Corporate staff are responsible for supporting schools through the regular review of the department’s Water – Private Drinking Water policy and assisting schools to meet mandatory requirements for the management of private drinking water supplies.

-Corporate staff are also responsible for providing support to schools through the allocation of funding via schools’ SRP for the ongoing maintenance and repair of private drinking water supplies, such as rainwater tanks and bores.
+This includes support to develop a private drinking water supply management plan (for schools with a private drinking water supply), and support when non-compliance is identified.
+Corporate staff are also responsible for providing support to schools through the allocation of funding via schools’ School Resource Packing (SRP) for the ongoing maintenance and testing (Annual Contracts funding) and repair of private drinking water supplies, such as rainwater tanks and bores.

 Principal

-Principals are responsible for ensuring the school complies with the department’s Water – Private Drinking Water Policy.
+Principals are responsible for ensuring the school complies with the department’s Water – Private Drinking Water policy.

 Principals are responsible for ensuring any private drinking water supply will not pose a risk to human health.